 Shapes and colours

 A beautiful full plant, consisting of reed-like stems with narrow, pointed, 'pinnate' bright green leaves.
-It owes its name to the fact that its stems are golden, well ... yellowish.
+Its elegant stems are golden yellow.

 An extra plus: according to none other than NASA, the leaves create good humidity in the house and purify the air.
 The palm reduces harmful substances and increases the amount of oxygen in the room.
 It is often considered to be the best air purifying plant.
 Worth its weight in gold!